videojs/videojs-playlist/docs/api.md

 #### Returns
 * Returns an array of `PlaylistItem` objects currently loaded in the player.
 Each object in the array represents a video and includes the video properties as the `items` listed above

+### `removePlaylist()`
+Removes the currently loaded playlist without removing the current source.
+This puts the player back in a single video playback state.

 ### `setAutoadvanceDelay(delay?: number | null)`
 Sets the auto-advance delay for the playlist or disables auto-advance.
 When a video ends, the playlist will automatically advance to the next video after the specified delay.
 Calling this method with null or without any argument cancels auto-advance.